The-OpenROAD-Project/AutoCellGen/README.md

 To generate placements, input parameter setups are required.

-input parameters can be modified in the file noted below.
+Input parameters can be modified in the file noted below.

 ```
-./SNUcell/DATA/input/placement_file.style
+./AutoCellGen/DATA/input/placement_file.style
 ```

 Each input parameter is explained by comments.
 Please modify the input parameters according to the comments.